-The early settlement charge for the Halifax loan is equivalent to 58 days interest, which will mean you pay more if you choose to switch, as the difference in APR rates is not enough to outweigh the early settlement charge.
+The early settlement charge for the Halifax loan is equivalent to 58 days’ interest, which means you’d actually pay more by switching, as the difference in APR rates is not enough to outweigh the early settlement charge.

 The first thing to do before applying for any loans is to check out your credit rating, just remember to cancel it at the end of the 30-day free period if you don’t want to subscribe.

 By checking your credit rating you’ll know which loans you have access to, as some will only apply to those with very high ratings.
 This will give you a realistic idea of what you’re looking at, enabling you to see exactly how much you can save.

 Credit unions are independent co-operative organisations, set up and owned by the members.
 They offer loans and credit at competitive rates, and are generally aiming to improve the community.

 There are no early repayment charges and you often have to save alongside paying off your loan.
 It includes life insurance, too.
 This means if you were to die before repaying the loan, the insurance would cover the outstanding charges.

 The amount of interest varies from union to union.
 By law they’re not allowed to charge any more than 2% a month on the reducing balance of the loan, which equates to 28% APR.
 It’s worth weighing this up against loans available to you from banks.